JackStouffer/Flask-Foundation/README.md

 The templates are stored in the templates dir for the main blueprint.
 It is encouraged, but not required, that every new blueprint has its own templates dir inside of the main templates dir.

-As you can see, the example code uses bootstrap, you are quite able to rip it out and use your own framework if you wish.
+As you can see, the example code uses bootstrap.
+You are quite able to rip it out and use your own framework if you wish.

 All of the templates inherit from the base.html template to avoid repeating yourself and to avoid discrepancies between pages.
 Also, as you can see in base.html, it is encouraged that you make use of Flask-Assets when ever possible.
 Using this to your advantage will dramatically speed up load times.

-The models in this app are SQLAlchemy models in the modles.py file, an example User model has been provided.
+The models in this app are SQLAlchemy models in the models.py file, an example User model has been provided.

 If you are still confused about how this project is structured, I encourage you to read the blog posts listed at the top of the README file.